house-of-stark/Kali-MCP-Commander/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Chris Stark.
+Maintained by Chris Stark.

 ## Credits

 - Original work by [Eduard Ruzga](https://github.com/wonderwhy-er) (2024)

 ## Support

-For support, please [open an issue](https://github.com/your-username/Claude-Kali-MCP-Commander/issues) on GitHub.
+For support, please [open an issue](https://github.com/house-of-stark/Claude-Kali-MCP-Commander/issues) on GitHub.